-The Day Home Agency offers care for children of all ages and operates in the NORTH end of the city.
-Please consult the map to see if we have a home in your area.
+The Day Home Agency offers care for children of all ages and operates CITY WIDE.
+Please call us to see if we have an approved space in your area.

 In February 2007, our agency received accreditation status from the Alberta Association for the Accreditation of Early Learning and Care Services.
 Accreditation is a voluntary program which aims to improve quality of care.
 It involves a number of rigorous steps which include a self-study which can take up to 12 months, a site visit and ongoing monitoring.
 For more information on accreditation please visit: www.aelcs.ca.